acoustic-content-samples/wchtools-cli/README.md

   That command  pushes all authoring artifacts such as content model, content, and assets from the specified working directory and its subfolders.
 You can add the "-v" to enable verbose logging.

-#### Pulling site, pages, content and related authoring artifacts to a local file system
+#### Pulling sites, pages, content and related authoring artifacts to a local file system

-  To pull (export) all site, pages, content model, content, and assets to a local working directory, run the following command:
+  To pull (export) all sites, pages, content model, content, and assets to a local working directory, run the following command:

     wchtools pull -A --dir <path-to-working-directory>